qaantum/Calculator/LAUNCH_PLAN.md

 #### Content Marketing (Ongoing)
 **Week 1 Blog Posts:**
-1. "Why I Built Cryptatext: Privacy-First Encryption + Passwords"
+1. "Why I Built Ciphio: Privacy-First Encryption + Passwords"
 2. "How to Encrypt Your Cryptocurrency Seed Phrases Securely"
 3. "5 Reasons to Use an Offline Password Manager"